datadu-de/xu-rsd-generator/README.md

-# RSD file generator for Xtract Universal (to be used with TimeXtender)
+# RSD file generator for Xtract Universal

 ## Table of Contents